websanco/liferay-learn/docs/analytics-cloud/latest/en/administration/data-control-and-privacy.md

 # Data Control and Privacy

 Analytics Cloud provides different administrative tools for managing individual data and privacy.
-To access the tools, click &rarr; *Settings* &rarr; *Data Control & Privacy*.
+To access the tools, click *Settings* &rarr; *Data Control & Privacy*.

 ![Different tools are found in the data control and privacy section of settings.](./data-control-and-privacy/images/01.png)